CRowdCLassic/btc-pre-ann/README.md

 What is CRowdCLassic project?

-Long story short: It is a successor and  of the Crowdcoin project network.
+Long story short: It is a successor of the Crowdcoin project network.
 They moved from Neoscrypt to another algorhytm so the old network was abandoned.
 A decission was made to continiue the support of it because the network prove herself to be relaible and trustworthy.
-But the main reason was to stand behind the original idea:
-To create a palce were people interested in crypto to meet people who want to share and develop this knowledge - to put it in layman`s terms- academy and ico platform.
+But the main reason was to stand behind the original idea: to create a place were people interested in crypto meet people who want to share and develop this knowledge - to put it in layman`s terms- an academy and an ico platform.
 And even to broaden it - to create a social network for the crypto realm.
-And at last: to put the technology where it belongs - because result the technology bring have to create the demand and not the value itself.
+But not at last: to put the technology where it belongs - because what the technology brings to us have to create the demand and not the value itself.

-So after a week of extencive research and serious decision making present to you next generation of coin CRowdCLassic
+So after a week of extencive research and serious decision making, this is the next generation of this project`s coin: CRowdCLassic.

-How it works:
-Adopting Crowdcoin network
-Easy swap wallet.dat compatible.
-Just install new one

 COIN SPECIFICATION:
 Name: CRowdCLassic